jesec/ck3-modding-wiki/wiki_pages/Mod_structure.md

 - A *descriptor.mod* file, contained within the mod folder.
 - Another .mod file, this one named after the mod, located alongside the mod folder.

-When [Modding#Uploading/updating a mod](Modding.md#uploading/updating-a-mod), you will be able to change the suggested game version, add thumbnail for Paradox Mods and description.
+When [uploading](Modding.md#uploading/updating-a-mod), you will be able to change the suggested game version, add thumbnail for Paradox Mods and description.

 ## The .mod files